serverless/blog/posts2017-08-04-event-driven-influencers-microsoft-azure.md

 When Azure Functions busted onto the scene, they had a goal in mind: to be the serverless infrastructure for enterprise.
 They moved quickly to support a flexible range of deployment options and languages (C#, JavaScript, F#, Python, Batch, PHP, PowerShell); still the most of any serverless provider.

 And it makes sense.
 Having a lot of support and options means that when companies like Geico [decide to migrate their legacy services to serverless](https://customers.microsoft.com/en-US/story/geico), they can do so with minimal friction.
-Serverless architectures cut operational costs to a fifth of traditional (serverfull) architectures.
+Serverless architectures cut operational costs to a fifth of traditional (serverful) architectures.
 They shorten development test cycles and scale immediately with demand.
 Companies want to make the switch, but they also want it to be easy.

 ## Looking to the future